-20. Disgorgement.
-Notwithstanding anything contained in this Agreement to the contrary, (i) to the extent that any proceeds paid to Originating Entity or Participating Entity are subsequently invalidated, declared to be fraudulent or preferential, set aside, recovered from, disgorged by or are required to be refunded, repaid or otherwise restored to the Borrower, a trustee, receiver or any other person under any law (including, without limitation, any bankruptcy law, state or federal law, common law or equitable cause), then to the extent of any such payment to Borrower, the Originating Entity or the Participating Entity will pay the party required to refund the money to Borrower so that the money ultimately received by Participating Entity and/or Originating Entity is in proportion to the Participation after all applicable money has been refunded to Borrower.
+16. Disgorgement.
+Notwithstanding anything contained in this Agreement to the contrary, (i) to the extent that any proceeds paid to Transfac or Participating Entity are subsequently invalidated, declared to be fraudulent or preferential, set aside, recovered from, disgorged by or are required to be refunded, repaid or otherwise restored under the terms of a PSA, a trustee, receiver or any other person under any law (including, without limitation, any bankruptcy law, state or federal law, common law or equitable cause), then to the extent of any such payment is made, Transfac or the Participating Entity will pay the party required to refund the money so that the money ultimately received by Participating Entity and/or Transfac is in proportion to the Participation after all applicable money has been refunded.

-21. Interpretation of Agreement.
+17. Interpretation of Agreement.
 The parties acknowledge and agree that except as to words or phrases expressly defined in this Agreement, all words and phrases selected to state the terms of this agreement are to be interpreted in accordance with their plain and generally prevailing meaning and not with regard to any different meaning that either or both of the parties might otherwise attach to a particular word or phrase.